Craig Stevens Bio, Wiki

 He attended Falmouth Highschool from 1982 to 1986 where he was a student government and was in the National Honor Society, Keyclu where he was chosen by the students to receive the ” Anna K.Harper Award” for” honor, loyalty and service” to a class of 1986.
 In 1985 he attended Washington and Lee University where he attended the Summer Scholars program.
 Which is a four- week program academic program for high school students who have completed their junior year and who have strong academic credentials.
-He later enrolled at American University where he graduated with Bachelor’s Degree, in communication ( print journalism) History.
+He later enrolled at American University where he graduated with a Bachelor’s Degree, in communication ( print journalism) History.

 Craig Stevens Career

 Stevens works for WSVN-TV serving as a co-anchor with Belkys Nerey at 5,6,10, and 11 pm.
 He has been in television news for over 30 years, most of the time he spent in South Florida.
-He has covered many stories for 7 news, including the elections ranging from local to national, that include the dispute 2000 presidential Election from Austin, Texas, and several hurricanes beginning with “Andrew”, the Oklahoma City bombing.
+He has covered many stories for 7 News, including the elections ranging from local to national, including the dispute 2000 presidential Election from Austin, Texas, and several hurricanes beginning with “Andrew”, the Oklahoma City bombing.
 Furthermore, he has also spent some weeks covering the assassination of fashion designers like Pope John Paul II’s visits to Cuba and the United States, JFK’s death, Fidel Castro’s visit to the United Nations, the Elian Gonzalez, and Gianni Versace and the manhunt for Andrew Cunanan.

-In 2021 he executive produced and co-wrote a documentary to mark the occasion to commemorate the 65th anniversary of channel 7.
-Furthermore, it is also featured at the Lynn and Louis Wolfson II Florida Moving Image Archives to WSVN.COM.He also anchored the coronavirus pandemics’ far-reaching impact n South Florida.
-He brought South Florida viewers interviews with former president Trump, president Joe Biden, and Senator Kamala Harris during the 2020 election season.
+In 2021 he executive produced and co-wrote a documentary to mark the occasion to commemorate the 65th anniversary of Channel 7.
+Furthermore, it is also featured at the Lynn and Louis Wolfson II Florida Moving Image Archives to WSVN.COM.He also anchored the coronavirus pandemic’s far-reaching impact n South Florida.
+He brought South Florida viewers interviews with former President Trump, President Joe Biden, and Senator Kamala Harris during the 2020 election season.
 Craig and Belkyshosted presidential election night broadcast for the fifth time in November 2020, leading the WSVN news team for several hours of local coverage.